REPRESENTATIVE OFFICE IN NIGERIA

 In choosing the option of setting up a representative company in Nigeria, the nationality of the agent must be put into consideration.
 If the agent in charge of the representative office is not a Nigerian, he or she would need to obtain the Nigerian visa and necessary permit to work and live in Nigeria.

 It is also necessary that the foreign company operates the representative office by way of an incorporated company, which implies that such representative office must be registered with the CAC.

-Resolution Law Firm’s Corporate & Commercial Law Department assist and offer advisory in setting up a representative office in Nigeria.
-You can contact us using the below details:
+By Corporate & Commercial Law Department at Resolution Law Firm.
+Resolution Law Firm frequently assists and offer legal advisory in setting up a representative office in Nigeria.